taodong/duotail-docs/docs/welcome.md

 **Our mission is simple: to provide every user with total control over their inbox and how they receive email.**

 We're convinced that every person deserves a curated inbox.
-To make that a reality, we provide our full suite of incoming email controls to all customers, free of charge.
+To make that a reality, we provide our full suite of incoming email controls to all our customers, free of charge.

 ## Key Concepts